 The material is appropriate for use in middle- and high-school courses but may be useful in other educational environments.
 The packets include thematic essays, lists of primary sources, lesson plans, timelines, glossaries, maps, and source lists.
 They can also be downloaded as complete PDF files.

-There are three packets on the following topics (links will take you to a different website):
+There are three packets on the following topics:

 The first 3 items require Flash player software to view.
 If you do not have the plug-in installed download it here.